Making Matcha? Start here.

 Barista Uji Matcha Powder (20g)

 Matcha quality matters.
-Use barista-quality Matcha for your Matcha Lattes.
+Use at least barista- or ceremonial-grade Matcha for your Matcha Lattes.

 Matcha Whisk (100-prong)